 Transactions

 Transactions are a New Relic concept, representing an aggregation of requests to a particular endpoint.
 For OpenTelemetry we map this concept using trace data (see Transactions).
+Metric data can also power the transactions experience, but is only produced by some OpenTelemetry language agents.
+All New Relic agents produce transaction metrics, including additional metrics on aggregate performance of transaction segments.

-In order for data from an OpenTelemetry service to populate the Transactions page, the spans must be SpanKind of server or consumer.
+In order for spans from an OpenTelemetry service to populate the Transactions page, the spans must be SpanKind of server or consumer.
 These spans represent requests processed by the service, which may be part of a larger trace involving more services.
 You may have to set this attribute manually if you want this data in the Transactions UI (see Transactions page).

 The key difference between transactions (as a New Relic concept) and traces is the process boundary.
 A transaction is meant to encapsulate one logical unit of work done by a single process, whereas a trace can involve multiple units of work from multiple processes.
 A New Relic agent starts up by attaching itself to a process.
 The process may make calls to external services, but the boundary for a transaction begins and ends at that process.
+A trace, on the other hand, does not have the same boundary and thus includes spans across all services that may be involved.

 Databases

-Differences in instrumentation coverage depending on the libraries being used
+• Differences in instrumentation coverage depending on the libraries being used

-Different data sources are used to populate this page:
+• Different data sources are used to populate this page:

-APM agent services use metrics, which are not subject to sampling effects
+• New Relic agent services use metrics, which are not subject to sampling effects

-OpenTelemetry services use spans, which uses sampling
+• OpenTelemetry services use spans, which are subject to sampling

 Externals